| |

 Jerry Pournelle's short-story collection High Justice and its sequel Exiles to Glory are often listed as part of Pournelle's "Future History", especially on the ubiquitous "order forms" which publishers place in the end pages of paperback books.
 But there is no way this is possible.

 If we were reading all these books in 1975, the advanced technology and politics seen in the stories of Bill Adams, Aeneas MacKenzie, and Glenda Hanson might conceivably be expected during the last part of the 20th century.
 Perhaps this was originally the intention, and the creation of the CD and the decay of American society took place after these stories had ended.
-But as of 1990 (or 2001) there is no more "room" for these stories in the timeline, no matter how the issue of the Cold War is dealt with.
+But even by the 1990s it became clear that these stories could not possibly be squeezed into the Future History timeline.

 In any event, there is no evidence that Pournelle himself considered these stories to be set in Falkenberg's universe.